yairgd/disa/README.md

 ```

 ## Testing of disassembly of userspace function
-Compare between the output of test1 function that disassemble func1 (see test1.c) on userspace and in the kernel space using disa module.
-Here is the output of test1 in user space:
+Compare between the output of test1 function that disassembles func1 (see test1.c) on userspace and in the kernel space using disa module.
+Here is the output of test1 in userspace:
 ```bash
 this function  named "func1" with param 123 push rbp